dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/kaby-lake.md

   * Allows for reading kernel panics logs when kernel panics occur
 * **PowerTimeoutKernelPanic**: YES
   * Helps fix kernel panics relating to power changes with Apple drivers in macOS Catalina, most notably with digital audio.
-* **ThirdPartyDrives**: NO
-  * Enables TRIM, not needed for NVMe but AHCI based drives may require this.
-Please check under system report to see if your drive supports TRIM

 * **XhciPortLimit**: YES
   * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
 Please create a [USB map](https://dortania.github.io/USB-Map-Guide/) when possible.